onthebusiness/harelang.org/content/blog/2022-04-25-Announcing-Hare.md

 [Techinc in Amsterdam]: https://wiki.techinc.nl/Introducing_the_Hare_programming_language

 <iframe title="Introducing the Hare programming language" src="https://spacepub.space/videos/embed/2adb775e-aa66-4b61-aeb0-f3f8b601fcc8" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups" width="560" height="315" frameborder="0"></iframe>

-## Hare's values

-Hare is most similar to C, and almost all programs written in C can also be written in Hare.
-Hare is simpler than C, however.

-Our design principles are:

-1. Trust the programmer.
-2. Provide tools the programmer may use when they don't trust themselves.
-3. Prefer explicit behavior over implicit behavior.
-4. A good program must be both correct and simple.

 ## Bootstrapping Hare